SimpleDataLabsInc/prophecy-docs/docs/low-code-spark/spark-streaming/structured-streaming.md

 Streaming pipelines differ from batch pipelines in several important ways:

-Streaming applications are always running, continuously processing incoming data.
+1. Streaming applications are always running, continuously processing incoming data.
-Data is processed in microbatches (with the exception of Continuous Triggers, which are still an experimental feature in Spark 3.3).
+2. Data is processed in microbatches. (with the exception of Continuous Triggers, which are still an experimental feature in Spark 3.3).
+More on Continuous Trigger [here](https://spark.apache.org/docs/latest/structured-streaming-programming-guide.html#continuous-processing)
-Streaming applications handle transient data.
-Real-world aggregations and joins require watermarking for state maintenance.
+3. Streaming applications handle transient data, rather than maintain the entire data.
+Hence, Real-world aggregations and joins require watermarking for maintaining a limited state.
-All Streaming Datasets can be made to behave as Batch datasets using the Spark ForEachBatch.
+4. All Streaming Datasets can be made to behave as Batch datasets using the Spark ForEachBatch.
+More on ForEachBatch [here](https://spark.apache.org/docs/3.1.1/api/python/reference/api/pyspark.sql.streaming.DataStreamWriter.foreachBatch.html) Note that forEachBatch is ont supported yet.
    This documentation assumes you are already familiar with how Structured Streaming works.
 For more information, you can consult the Structured Streaming documentation [here](https://spark.apache.org/docs/latest/structured-streaming-programming-guide.html).

 ## Spark Streaming using Prophecy IDE